chikpea123/CS4341_Project2/README.md

         5. Loss Function -> 'SparseCategoricalCrossentropy'
     - Accuracy you obtained in each of these experiments on the test set : **58.3%**

+5. Test 5 (Best Model)
+    - Data preprocessing (same as previous)
+    - ANN architectures (i.e, number of layers, number of neurons in each layer, type of activation function) :
+        1. Number of layers -> 9
+        2. Number of neurons by layer

+                 1 x input layer
+                 1 x rescaling layer
+                 1 x Flatten layer

+                 1 x Dense layer of 4096 units with ReLu 1 x Dense layer of 2048 units with ReLu 1 x Dense layer of 2048 units with ReLu 1 x Dense layer of 512 units with ReLu 1 x Dense layer of 256 units with ReLu (kernel_regularizer=l2(0.003)) 1 x Dense Softmax layer of 5 units

+    - Hyper-parameter value selection (i.e, the reshaped input image size, the type of optimizer, training epochs, and number of neurons or hidden_size or number of parameters, the loss function) :
+        1. Number of Training Epochs -> 150 Epochs
+        2. Reshaped Image Size -> (60, 60)
+        3. Type of Optimizer -> Utilized the 'sgd' optimizer
+        4. Number of Neurons -> 8965 hidden units
+        5. Loss Function -> 'SparseCategoricalCrossentropy'
+    - Accuracy you obtained in each of these experiments on the test set : **60.3%**
+    - PS.
+We used ModelCheckPoint call back functions to save the model with best "val_accuracy" value during training process.
+    - Our training model final result has a 58.3% accuracy but the best model saved during training had an accuracy of 60.3%.

 ## Convolutional Neural Network (Additional experiments)
 1. Test 1 (CNN)